rap2hpoutre/eye/readme.md

 ## Eyewitness.io package for Laravel 5 applications

-<a href="https://eyewitness.io">Eyewitness.io</a> allows you to automatically monitor your schedules (cron jobs), queues, email, database, SSL certificates and many other aspects of your Laravel 5 application.
-No more silent errors - get notified when something goes wrong!
+<a href="https://eyewitness.io">Eyewitness.io</a> is a monitoring and application analytic service built specifically for Laravel.
+Never miss a silent failure, and be the first to know how your applications are actually performing.
+Monitor your queues, schedulers/cron, email, logs, security and every part of your application.

 ### Installation